slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
-## On agency
+## On drive

 > *"The superior man is modest in his speech but exceeds in his actions."
 -- Confucius*

 Blessed are the restless.

+> *"The seed of all evil is laziness." (...)
+"The longer the tongue, the shorter the hands."
+-- Proverbs*

+> *"As a grown man you should know better than to go around advising people."
+-- Bertolt Brecht*

+> *"If you have a dream, don’t waste your energies explaining why."
+-- Paulo Coelho*

+### On agency

+> *"The most difficult is the decision to act, the rest is just tenacity."
+-- Andrea Earhart*

 Hints:

 - Help with a precise thing («I can drop a lasagna at 4:00.») instead of «I’m here for you».
 Helpful people don’t ask «how can I help».
 They just help.
 - «It’s on documentation.
 If it’s not add it.»

-> *"If you have a dream, don’t waste your energies explaining why."
--- Paulo Coelho*

-> *"As a grown man you should know better than to go around advising people."
--- Bertolt Brecht*

-> *"The seed of all evil is laziness." (...)
-"The longer the tongue, the shorter the hands."
--- Proverbs*

 > *"Doing is faster than watching."
 -- Naval Ravikant*

-> *"The most difficult is the decision to act, the rest is just tenacity."
--- Andrea Earhart*

 > *"You miss 100% of the shots you don’t take."
 -- Wayne Gretzky*

----
-## On resilience
+### On resilience

 > *"Our patiente will achieve more than our force."
 -- Edmund Burke*